Snowman Solar Stake Lights

 7. Take the light apart.
 You will need only the solar light top and the post/stake.
 Save the light cover for another project.

-light top so that the light is activated.
-Run a bead of hot glue around
+9. Remove the protective light strip from the solar light top so that the light is activated.
+Run a bead of hot glue around the top.

 10. Align the top to the snowman, centering the top.
 Hold and press the two together until the glue has set up.